Who can be a member of an APN Collaborative Working Group?

 I am applying as part of a group and have full-time employment in Africa, but I am temporarily stationed outside Africa.
 Am I eligible?

 Yes, you may be part of a fellowship application.
 However you (or the lead investigator) must supply the APN with a letter of employment/affiliation to an Africa-based institution/university.

 Will the program support my enrollment in a degree-awarding program at a university?

-No. APN Collaborative Working Group Research Fellowships support only APN-specific research, including fieldwork and related networking activities.
+No. APN Collaborative Working Group Research Fellowships support only APN-specific research, including meetings, fieldwork, and related networking activities.